Scroll for Important Safety Information and Indication

 IMPORTANT SAFETY INFORMATION

-Contraindication: Hypersensitivity to BOSULIF.
-Anaphylactic shock occurred in less than 0.2% of treated patients.
+Contraindication: History of hypersensitivity to BOSULIF.
+Reactions have included anaphylaxis.
+Anaphylactic shock occurred in less than 0.2% of treated patients in clinical trials.

 Gastrointestinal Toxicity: Diarrhea, nausea, vomiting, and abdominal pain can occur.
 In the clinical trial, median time to onset for diarrhea was 2 days, median duration was 1 day, and median number of episodes per patient was 3 (range